henry-montoya/react-poker-bankroll-manager/README.md

+Poker Bankroll Manager is a tool for professional poker players to track earnings and losses and receive invaluable statistics to measure their performance across many metrics.

+The application is made with ReactJS and a Node.js API backed by a T-SQL database.
+Redux is used throughout the application for state management.
+Data visualizations are rendered using Chart.js.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>